Analysis Academy

 Philosophy

-The Analysis Academy is the answer to all of these issues - a small school in New York City that feeds off of
+Analysis Academy is the answer to all of these issues - a small hybrid school in New York City and online that feeds off of students' natural curiosity to make a home for intellectual, social, physical, and emotional for all of our students.
+Founded by teachers and parents rather than technologists, our philosophy is:

 Founders